wireapp/brand/writing/style-guidelines/index.md

 ## Reference resources

-In addition to the platform-specific resources described under [UI Copy](#ui-copy), the following resources provide useful reference.
+In addition to the platform-specific resources described under [UI copy](../user-interface-text), the following resources provide useful reference.

 > For guidance on Apple-specific terminology, the writer should refer to the Apple Style Guide.
 That document covers style and usage issues, and is the key reference for how Apple uses language.